sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>Custom database dialogue.</figcaption>
+  <figcaption>Custom database dialog.</figcaption>
 </figure>

-Custom databases are stored as files with the ".siriusdb" extension.
-If such a database already exists on the local machine, it can be added to SIRIUS with the
+Custom databases are stored as files with the `.siriusdb` extension.
-"add existing database" button.
-Imported databases can be deleted or modified using the respective buttons on the bottom right.
-To create a new custom database, use the "create custom database" button on the bottom right.
+If you already have a database with this format on your local machine, you can add it to SIRIUS by clicking the `Add existing Database` button on the bottom right.
+To create a new custom database, click the `Create custom Database` button.
+Imported databases can be deleted or modified using the `-` or pencil icon button, respectively.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/customDbs_import_marked.png" | relative_url }})